vsoftco/spell/README.md

 ### Examples:

+To spell using the default NATO phonetic alphabet, use

+    python3 spell.py --text="Hello"

 To spell the text "Hello" using Morse code, use

     python3 spell.py --dict="Morse.json" --text="Hello"

-To spell using the default NATO phonetic dictionary, use

-    python3 spell.py --text="Hello"

-To spell directly from the console using the default NATO phonetic dictionary, use
+To spell from the console using the default NATO phonetic alphabet, use

     python3 spell.py

+then start typing (end with CTRL+D on UNIX-like systems).

-then start typing. `spell.py` accepts UNIX-like piping, e.g. type
+`spell.py` accepts UNIX-like piping, e.g. type

     cat some_file.txt | python3 spell.py